-Hypermobility and Ehlers-Danlos Syndrome Physical Therapy
+Hypermobility & Ehlers-Danlos Syndrome Physical Therapy

-Specialized Physical Therapy for Hypermobility, EDS, and Dysautonomia in Bellingham, Washington
+Specialized Physical Therapy for Hypermobility, EDS, and Dysautonomia in Bellingham, Washington.

-At Lumina Physical Therapy, we provide specialized physical therapy for individuals with hypermobility spectrum disorders (HSD), Ehlers-Danlos Syndrome (EDS), and associated conditions including POTS and dysautonomia.
 Hypermobility conditions can affect the entire body and often require a comprehensive, individualized treatment approach.
 Many people with EDS or hypermobility experience chronic pain, joint instability, fatigue, pelvic floor dysfunction, exercise intolerance, recurrent injuries, and nervous system symptoms that may not improve with traditional rehabilitation approaches.
-Our goal is to help patients improve stability, movement confidence, strength, nervous system regulation, and overall quality of life through compassionate, evidence-based care.

 What Is Hypermobility?